gatlin26/nano-banana/replit.md

 The API provides endpoints for image generation, file uploads, and status tracking, with proper validation using Zod schemas and integration with external services.

 ## Data Storage
-The application uses a flexible storage architecture:
+The application uses an in-memory storage architecture:
-- **Database**: PostgreSQL with Drizzle ORM for type-safe database operations
-- **Schema Management**: Drizzle Kit for migrations and schema synchronization
-- **Development Storage**: In-memory storage implementation for rapid prototyping
+- **Storage**: In-memory storage implementation for rapid prototyping and development
+- **Schema Validation**: Zod schemas for type-safe data validation and serialization
-- **Production Storage**: Database-backed storage with user management and image generation tracking
+- **Data Management**: Simple storage interface for image generation tracking and metadata

-The schema includes users, image generations with metadata tracking, and support for various AI models and parameters.
+The schema includes image generations with metadata tracking, supporting various AI models and parameters without database dependencies.

 ## File Handling
 Image uploads are processed through multiple strategies: